Oaklight/ToolRegistry/docs/source/mcp.md

 ---

-## Integrating MCP with OpenAI
+## Integrating MCP with OpenAI Client

-The following section extends the MCP tool usage guide by demonstrating how to use MCP tools within an OpenAI-compatible API workflow.
-This example is inspired by the code in `examples/openai_toolregistry_mcp_math.py` and follows a similar style to the [Function Calling](openai.md) document.
+This section provides an example of integrating MCP tool registration into an OpenAI-compatible API workflow.
+For detailed information on OpenAI function calling, please refer to the [Function Calling](openai) guideline.
+Note that apart from the MCP tool registration step, the integrated script provided below is identical to standard tool usage with ToolRegistry.

 ### Set Up OpenAI Client and Supply Tool Schema